btcbarkeep/aina-api/STRIPE_INTEGRATION_GUIDE.md

 Is document public?
     ├─ YES → Rate limit check → Allow access
     └─ NO → Is user authenticated?
+            ├─ YES → Is user the owner (uploaded_by)?
+            │       ├─ YES → Allow access (owner)
+            │       └─ NO → Check permissions
+            │               ├─ Has access → Allow (authenticated)
+            │               └─ No access → Check Stripe payment
-            ├─ YES → Check permissions → Allow if has access └─ NO → Check Stripe payment
+            └─ NO → Check Stripe payment
                     ├─ Valid payment → Allow access
-                    └─ No payment → Deny (402 Payment Required)
+                    └─ No payment → Deny (403 Forbidden)
 ```

 ## Testing